englercj/harvest-engine/docs/schema_language_guide.md

 ## Built-in Types

-The following types are defiend as part of the language.
+The following types are defined as part of the language.

 ### Basic Types